puddingForever/learnCSS/readme.md

 3. When the app takes all the screen(fixed), use 100vh, 100vw

-'v' indicates viewport which takes all the screen, there will be no scrolls vh => viewport height, vw => viewport width
+'v' indicates viewport which takes all the screen, there will be no scrolls <br>
+vh => viewport height, vw => viewport width

 ```